Skip to content

 ],

 "useCasesSummary": "BPC-157 is primarily investigated for soft tissue recovery — tendons, ligaments, muscles, and the gut lining — with hundreds of animal studies showing consistent healing effects across these domains.
 The strongest preclinical evidence is for tendon and ligament repair and gut protection (particularly against NSAID-induced damage).
-Joint and anti-inflammatory uses have more variable preclinical support, and across all indications, human clinical data is essentially absent — no published human RCT has completed.
-Enthusiasts extrapolate from the animal data; skeptics argue the absence of human trials after two decades is itself a signal.
-The honest framing: strong preclinical rationale, unproven in humans.",
+Joint and anti-inflammatory uses have more variable preclinical support.
+Human clinical data is sparse but no longer entirely absent: a 2024 Lee et al. pilot study in interstitial cystitis (Alternative Therapies in Health and Medicine, n = 12) reported substantial symptom resolution in a small open-label cohort, and a handful of small case series in orthopedic settings have appeared, but no published human RCT has completed and the IC pilot does not have a placebo arm.
+Enthusiasts extrapolate from the animal data; skeptics argue the absence of rigorous human trials after two decades is itself a signal.
+The honest framing: strong preclinical rationale, very early human pilot signals, no controlled trial validation.",

 "commonQuestions": [